 - 1. Each student should produce a news story for television not exceeding 2 minutes. - 2.
 The student should get prior approval from the supervisor before the production. - 3.
 He/she should submit a write up regarding his/her shooting story and he/she should an outline script of the story to be reported. - 4.
-Candidate would provide with ENG camera and one DV cassette for the production. - 5.
-Maximum rushes should not exceed 20 minutes. - 6.
-A group of 2 students as per the prepared unit will cover the story - 7.
-The work has to be done as ENG production with the candidate him/herself doing direction, editing and sound. - 8.
-Shooting will be permitted only within 10 kilometers from the campus and should be undertaken within three hours. - 9.
+Maximum rushes should not exceed 20 minutes. - 5.
+A group of 2 students as per the prepared unit will cover the story - 6.
+The work has to be done as ENG production with the candidate him/herself doing direction, editing and sound. - 7.
+Shooting will be permitted only within 10 kilometers from the campus and should be undertaken within three hours. - 8.
 No artificial light will be provided. - 10.
-He/ she will be provided with the facility to do editing and sound work. - 11.
-Two hours for editing and 1 hour for sound will be provided for the student. - 12.
+He/ she will be provided with the facility to do editing and sound work.

+- 11. Two hours for editing and 1 hour for sound will be provided for the student. - 12.
 Each student would have to strictly follow the production schedules and deadlines issued by the supervising faculty.